segarciat/python-tutorial/05-Variables/Variables.md

 print(perimeter)
 ```

-As you can see, this code creates two variables named `width` and `height`.
+As you can see, this code defines two variables named `width` and `height`.
+When Python encounters the name `width` in an expression, it will replace
+it with the value `8`; similarly, when it encounters `height`, it will replace
-The vaue of `width` is `8`, and the value of `height` is `15`.
-Notice the
-use of a single space on both sides of the equal sign when defining a variable.
+it with the value `15`.
+Notice the use of a single space on both sides of the
-This is recommended convention to make code more readable.
+equal sign when defining a variable.
+This is recommended convention to make code
+more readable.

 As you can see, we can refer to the variables in other places to access their
 value and to perform computations.
 For example, we defined an `area` variable
 whose value is the result of multiplying the value of `width` and `height`.
 Similarly, we used the value of `width` and `height` to define a variable called
 `perimeter`.
+Also, we provided `area` and `perimeter` as arguments
+when calling the `print()` function.

 If you run the script, you should see: